charlesmorgenstern/greens_examples/README.md

 plotdomain_ex1() and plotdomain_ex2() plot the domain and the integrand for the two examples

-plot_integrand_ex1() and plot_integrand_ex2() plots the converted integrand for the line integral The integrand is approximated on a grid using Euler's method to solve an ODE with arbitrary initial conditions The grid approximation is interpolated.
+plot_integrand_ex1() and plot_integrand_ex2() plots the converted integrand for the line integral The integrand is approximated on a grid using Euler's method to solve an ODE with arbitrary initial conditions.
+The grid approximation is interpolated.
 The grid and interpolation are plotted together.

 greens_ex1(n1,n2,n3,n4,n) and greens_ex2(n1,n2,n3,n4,n) approximate the integral and report relative error